rachanonsomtha/CCrossValidation/README.md

 performance curves.

 # Constructor CCrossValidation.LDA
-The arguments to the function include: \n test
+The arguments to the function include:
+1- test